Clarity About Fees:

 Hybrid fees can provide flexibility in cases where the chance of success is lower or unclear and in cases involving heavy litigation.
 If I am paid for a portion of my time throughout the case, I will be able to charge a lower contingency fee if there is a recovery.
 These kinds of fee arrangements benefit the client because I will receive a lower percentage of the eventual recovery and they benefit me because I will receive at least a partial fee each month regardless of whether I prevail at the end of the case.
 In these cases, the risk is shared between client and lawyer.
 Again, costs are handled separately and will be billed monthly to the client in addition to the fee.

 The fee for a consultation is a one-time event.
 It is essentially a flat-fee since you are paying for my time and legal advice for a defined task.
-I offer several different consultation fees.
+I offer two different types of consultations.

 $300 for consultations on employment contracts, such as non-compete and severance contracts., or for a more comprehensive review of a difficult workplace situation.
-Employees who need a contract review are not typically looking to pursue a case.
+Employees who seek a contract review may not be looking to pursue a case.
 They may just need advice on how to interpret a contract, or how to negotiate for better terms.
 We spend time reviewing the contract or other documents before the meeting, point out potential red flags, give tips on negotiation and next steps, and answer all questions.
 These consultations typically last 1 hour and are offered by phone or video using Zoom.